OWASP/www-chapter-coimbatore/tab_pastevents.md

 <hr>

 <details>
-  <summary>27 September 2020, 11:30 AM - 1:00 PM - OWASP Tiruvallur in collaboration with OWASP Coimbatore conducted a free cyber meetup</summary>
+  <summary>27 September 2020 - OWASP Tiruvallur in collaboration with OWASP Coimbatore conducted a free cyber meetup</summary>
   <p>
     <strong>OWASP Tiruvallur in collaboration with OWASP Coimbatore conducted a free cyber meetup.</strong>
     Adithyan AK from OWASP Coimbatore delivered a session on Open Source Intelligence.